 Moreover, silverfish are attracted to dust, grains, and dried meat products, such as jerky and pet food.
 Their main food source is cellulose, a starchy sugar substance found in paper products, some fabric fibers, and in skin cells (such as dandruff).
 If you have stacks of old books or magazines that gather dust in your home, there's a good chance you'll get silverfish.

 There are a few good and safe ways to prevent an infestation of silverfish bugs in the home.

 One of the best ways to prevent a silverfish infestation is to make sure there is no unchecked humidity or moisture in the home.
 Ensure good bathroom ventilation, and open windows when possible to circulate fresh air.
 Heated towel racks can help cut back on moisture in the air.
 A dehumidifier is also a good idea.
 Plus, fans to keep air flowing can help to reduce humidity.
 And silica gel packets placed in drawers or cupboards can help to reduce moisture, as long as they are out of the reach of kids and pets.

 It's also important to dust and/or vacuum regularly to reduce the amount of dust that silverfish love to feed on.
 If you have wood floors, sweep and damp mop with an oil-based soap.
 Shake out your rugs regularly, outside if possible.

 Cut Back on Clutter

 Don't let cardboard recycling build up; silverfish are attracted to the glue.
-Donate some of those old books or clothes you're never going to wear again.
+In addition, get rid of old books or clothes you're never going to use again.

 Seal Grain Products